triton-inference-server/hugectr_backend/docs/architecture.md

 At the bottom of the hierachy exists a permanent storage layer that maintains a full copy of your embedding tables in an inexpensive non-volatile memory location (typically file-system-based, e.g., a SSD/HDD).
 To improve access performance, various volatile memories such as local, but also remote RAM-resources can be utilized, thus, forming a cache hierarchy.

 As of version 3.3 of HugeCTR individual hierarchy stages of the hierachical parameter server are individually configurable.
 To introduce the concept, we next present a minimal configuration, where the local SSD/HDD of each node stores a fallback copy of the entire embedding table in a RocksDB column group, and via a Redis cluster, portions of the RAM in each node are used as a cache for frequently used embeddings.
 This configuration is equivalent to `"db_type" = "hierarchy"` in previous versions of HugeCTR.
+Please refer to the [HugeCTR Hierarchical Parameter Server](https://github.com/NVIDIA-Merlin/HugeCTR/blob/master/docs/hugectr_parameter_server.md) for details.

 ```json
 {